PhantomX/slackbuilds/psemu-plugins/psemu-gpupeopsmesagl/readme.txt

 If the main emu has a gui to select the plugins, there will be propably a "Configure" button for the plugin.
 Use it... a window with all possible options will appear.
-The options are stored into the "gpuPeteMesaGL.cfg" text file.
+The options are stored into the "gpuPeopsMesaGL.cfg" text file.

 So, if there is no gui, you can use a simple text editor to change the options.
-The options are somewhat explained in the cfg-file (see the comments), a full readme will follow soon... basically all the options of my Windows OpenGL plugin are included, so you can check the Windows readme for more infos :)
+The options are somewhat explained in the cfg-file (see the comments), a full readme will follow soon (or not so soon)... basically all the options of my Windows OpenGL plugin are included, so you can check the Windows readme for more infos :)